apoorvkk/fit2107-assignment/test-strategy.md

 **twitter_user_id:** Used statement coverage testing to test the input of a Twitter username.
 Having this input parameter will call a different piece of code but still provide the same format of output.

 **top_t_words:** Tested by domain with two partitions: top number of words being zero and top number of words not supplied.
 This ensured that all branches would be covered.

+## Notes:
+We have made an assumption that if no twtter user id has been supplied, we will simply get tweets for the given user mapped to the user access token.
+Tweepy library does not support date filtering so we had to fallback and get all tweets and then locally parse the tweets based on given tweets.
+As a result, we cannot get ALL tweets from ALL users as mentioned in the assignment specification. <br>

+For more assumptions, please see source code.